Rudy Atwood: Music career

 Atwood joined evangelist Charles E. Fuller's popular Old Fashioned Revival Hour nationwide radio broadcast in 1937, accompanying the choir and paid quartet on the piano.
 By the end of that year, the weekly program with Atwood at the piano was heard by a nationwide audience of 10 million listeners on 88 stations.
 In its heyday in the 1940s and early 1950s, the program was carried on hundreds of stations across the United States on the Mutual Broadcasting System and, later, the ABC Radio Network, and the audience had grown to an estimated 20 million listeners.
 Atwood played the piano for the entire 32-year run of the Old Fashioned Revival Hour, until Fuller's death in 1968.
 Atwood wrote of the broadcast's theme song, "Heavenly Sunshine", "A thrill reaches to my toes each time I play [it]", and the familiar piece was his most-requested number during concerts.
 He continued to play on the successor program, The Joyful Sound, when David Hubbard succeeded Fuller.

 Atwood's signature style of continuous left-hand triplet-note octave doublings and right-hand arpeggios captivated audiences and was widely copied by many other evangelical pianists of the period.
-His prominence was enhanced by the popularity of radio as a mass medium for evangelism in the 1930s–1950s by such radio evangelists as Fuller, M. R. DeHaan, Theodore Epp, G. E. Lowman, Percy Crawford, and, later, Billy Graham.
+His prominence was enhanced by the popularity of radio as a mass medium for evangelism in the 1930s through 1950s by such radio evangelists as Fuller, M. R. DeHaan, Theodore Epp, G. E. Lowman, Percy Crawford, and, later, Billy Graham.
 Atwood was known as "the most imitated pianist in gospel music" for his improvisations and arrangements of traditional hymns.
 In his treatise on the increasing importance of the piano in twentieth-century American Protestant evangelism, The Origins of Evangelical Pianism, author Theodore L. Gentry called Atwood "probably the most important pianist of the radio revival period".